 Isn’t it amazing what fatherhood can do to a man?

-One great example comes from a recent documentary with a fantastic fathering message … but that I hesitate to recommend wholeheartedly.
+One great example comes from a recent documentary with a fantastic fathering message … but that we cannot recommend wholeheartedly.
 It’s called The Other F Word, and it follows the lives of a handful of long-time members of the punk rock culture—including skateboarding legend Tony Hawk—who are also dads.

 “Maybe punk rock was never meant to grow up,” one of them says, “but it did.”
 Now as fathers, these men wrestle with the need to reconcile the wild, profane, and anti-authoritarian life they have promoted for years in public, with the need to be positive, responsible role models for their kids.